-Benefits Of Working With A Freelance Graphic Designer:
+Benefits Of Hiring A Freelance / Independent Graphic Designer:

 One Stop Shop:

 Design firms with many hands on deck are able to offer broader skill sets than their freelancer counterparts.
 This can be convenient for clients in need of a variety of services, but don’t feel like hiring multiple freelancers to get the job done.
-That’s not to say there aren’t freelancers who are versatile in the services they offer; but for the most part an agency with multiple designers employed will obviously be able to offer a more well rounded collection of services.
+That’s not to say there aren’t freelancers well versed in a variety of skill sets; but multi-person design agencies will have a broader depth of services available, more years of combined experience, and will be able to distribute projects between designers best suited for each task.

 Larger Work Loads: